 Policy sans principles

-Such a metaphor is exactly my impression when I scan about one-hundred Google-Alert messages about economic policy and economics every day.
+Such a metaphor is precisely my impression when I daily scan about one hundred Google Alert messages about economic policy and economics.
 Almost without exception, these articles appear deeply stuck in the rabbit-hole of economics from which sound logic, reasoning, causation, and relevance are ostensibly stripped.

-No less so than when the Chair of The Federal Reserve Janet Yellen, in a recent speech at Stanford University, refers to economics as an animate object, with the ability to decide to change on a dime.
-A very bad omen, for when the inanimate turns animate does it become abundantly clear we have entered the holy grail of another man-made religion, to which no subversion shall be allowed to challenge its enslaved dependents.
+No less so than when the Chair of The Federal Reserve, Janet Yellen, in a recent speech at Stanford University, refers to economics as an animate object that can decide to change on a dime.
+An evil omen, for when the inanimate turns animate, does it become abundantly clear we have entered the holy grail of another manmade religion, to which no subversion shall be allowed to challenge its enslaved dependents.

 The search for excellence

-The problem is, anyone with real empathy for human solidarity, and in search of a better future beyond our own well-established walled gardens, must realize the next generation will soon ask us the very relevant and poignant question: why?
+The problem is anyone with genuine empathy for human solidarity and searching for a better future beyond our well-established walled gardens must realize the next generation will soon ask us the very relevant and poignant question: why?

-Why, as the most intelligent species on the planet did we build the systems we did?
+Why, as the most intelligent species on the planet, did we build the systems we did?
 Does wealth actually improve humanity?
-Does growth-rate actually improve humanity?
+Does the growth rate actually improve society?
 Does our individual longevity actually prolong humanity?
-Or in Einstein’s words, does the thesis we deploy, by virtue of the systems we build, actually enable us to discover what we need to?
+Or, in Einstein’s words, does the thesis we deploy, by the systems we build, actually enable us to discover what we need to?

-I set straight these foregone conclusions on this blog all the time, indicating not just the yearning of truth by literally children as young as 14 years old, from around the world, asking the pertinent questions.
+I set straight these foregone conclusions on this blog all the time, indicating not just the yearning for truth by literally children as young as 14 years old from around the world asking the pertinent questions.

-Every human being is deserving of asking such questions until we run out of answers and prompting us to be on a search for a new normalization of truth that makes sense to all of humanity.
-Today we are stuck with a steadfast belief in stale economics much like the belief in Santa Claus who year-in year-out forgets to bring the presents we asked for.
-At what point in time will we stop lying to ourselves and prevent our children from entering the same rabbit-hole as newly minted disoriented and deranged?
+Every human being should ask such questions until we run out of answers, prompting us to search for a new normalization of truth that makes sense to all of humanity.
+Today we are stuck with a steadfast belief in stale economics, much like the belief in Santa Claus, who forget to bring the presents we asked for year in and year out.
+At what point will we stop lying to ourselves and prevent our children from entering the same rabbit hole as newly minted, disoriented, and deranged?

-Now, I bear no ill-will against economists or policymakers who have bought into the voodoo of our prevailing economic religion, either by education or a secure job demanding they do.
-To the contrary, I set up master classes to assist them in their transition.
+Now, I bear no ill will against economists or policymakers who have bought into the voodoo of our prevailing economic religion, either by education or a secure job demanding they do.
+On the contrary, I set up master classes to assist them in their transition.
 The resistance to attempt to disprove or improve their defiant religion is often palpable.
-Some have called me names, some have broken-up our relationship, yet none of them have won the argument.
+Some have called me names, some have broken up our relationship, yet none of them have won the argument.

-So, I cannot care why the so-called experts are uncomfortable, instead, care deeply about the 99% of people on our planet negatively affected by the false promises of outdated policies on a daily basis, my direct offspring included.
+So, I cannot care why the so-called experts are uncomfortable; instead, I care deeply about the 99% of people on our planet negatively affected by the false promises of outdated policies daily, my direct offspring included.

 Rebel without a cause

-Jumping just one level of normalization up from the prevailing economic rhetoric easily discloses how the deployment of money without well-defined evolutionary trust and merit of money yields an oligarchy no different from the pillage-and-plunder of our great-ape ancestors.
-That same jump also discloses how the ignorance to the responsibility of personal health combined with excessive consumption to boot, puts undue and unsustainable pressure on the band-aid of a healthcare system designed to serve the unfortunate incidentals.
+Jumping just one level of normalization from the prevailing economic rhetoric quickly discloses how the deployment of money without well-defined evolutionary trust and merit of money yields an oligarchy no different from the pillage-and-plunder of our great-ape ancestors.
+That same jump also discloses how ignorance of personal health and excessive consumption puts undue and unsustainable pressure on the band-aid of a healthcare system designed to serve the unfortunate incidentals.
 Need more ammo?
-Read my other 1,560 blogs.
+Read my other 1,662 blogs.

 But that level of normalization does not even begin to describe where we have failed ourselves.

 We have outright failed to realize that instead of attempting to control the world with stifling monisms of make-believe, thrown up by the under-belly of riches, the fate of our species will be determined by how well we adapt to nature’s innate rulings of dynamic relativity, regardless of money.
-Going further, history has empirically proven all attempted monisms wrong, and so will ours, promulgated by the wide and foolish adoption of our failing financial systems.
-Especially the ones perpetuating a flawed and low-level normalization of evolutionary interests.
+History has empirically proven all attempted monisms wrong, and so will ours, promulgated by the vast and foolish adoption of our failing financial systems—especially the ones perpetuating a flawed and low-level normalization of evolutionary interests.

 A new beginning

-The point is, our operating systems are broken from the top, not at the bottom of dangling consequences from disheveled cause where the so-called experts identify the problems to be.
-Do not expect real improvement from nebulous adjustments of consequential dials to keep our economic train on the rails for all too long.
-Indeed, changing the interest rates is food for much speculative fodder, but does not alter the effectiveness by which humans build more healthy and renewable societies.
+Our operating systems are broken from the top, not at the bottom, of dangling consequences from disheveled causes where the so-called experts identify the problems.
+Do not expect real improvement from nebulous adjustments of consequential dials to keep our economic train on the rails for too long.
+Indeed, changing the interest rates is food for much speculative fodder but does not alter the effectiveness by which humans build more healthy and renewable societies.

-Our current systems lack the infusion of much needed societal principles to secure the longevity of humanity, and thus are not normalized at the highest level of our developing comprehension of evolution as they should be, and therefore continue to provide low-level guidance to somewhat irrelevant outcomes.
-The way we design new operating-systems for humanity must be paired with our best understanding of how evolutionary processes have been working for (at least) 4.5 billion years.
+Our current systems lack the infusion of much-needed societal principles to secure the longevity of humanity.
+Thus, they are not normalized at the highest level of our developing comprehension of evolution as they should be and continue to provide low-level guidance to somewhat irrelevant outcomes.
+How we design new operating-systems for humanity must be paired with our best understanding of how evolutionary processes have worked for (at least) 4.5 billion years.
 For the simple reason, we will always be subjugated to evolution.

 Take ourselves on

-In the footsteps of Albert Einstein, we must leave our past and decrepit normalizations of absolutism behind to instead deploy a new relativity theory for humanity, racing to grant ourselves the title as the most intelligent major species on earth.
+In the footsteps of Albert Einstein, we must leave our past and decrepit normalizations of absolutism behind to deploy a new relativity theory for humanity instead, racing to grant ourselves the title of the most intelligent major species on earth.
 And let our longevity, as the proof in our proverbial pudding, reflect the gravitas of such a proclamation.